 Using appropriate, approved refrigerants in cooling systems is imperative to homeowner and technician safety.
-The Environmental Protection Agency (EPA) issued a press release on July 1, 2013, regarding the potential safety hazards related to the use of propane or other unapproved refrigerants in home air conditioning systems.
+The Environmental Protection Agency (EPA) issued a press release on July 1, 2013, regarding the potential safety hazards related to the use of propane or other unapproved refrigerants in home air conditioning systems, and a safety warning on July 21, 2014.

 For more information, contact Karim Amrane at email@example.com.